IzzyDotExe/Slumber/README.md

 # Slumber
-A video game by Israel Aristide and Giana Staciu
+A video game by Israel Aristide and Giana *insert how to spell last name*